What is the Color Code Personality Type?

 They are notorious for revealing their inadequacies because they greatly value being known and understood.

-In the eyes of Blue, being vulnerable is a small price to pay for the chance to connect emotionally.
+In Blue’s eyes, vulnerability is a small price to pay for the chance to connect emotionally.

 Blues may have their hearts broken more than most people, but they also spend much more time in love.